Plastic Paradise

 And the California condor's

-future; hangs on its distinction.
+future hangs on its distinction.

-and otters, for the fish they've eaten.
+otters for the fish they've eaten.

-yet, they're routinely starved and beaten.
+are routinely shot and beaten.

 In sanitized utopias,